Revised January 2025

 All membership classes except Life Members shall pay dues annually by January 31 of each year for the membership year which runs January 1 through December 31.

-The Treasurer shall notify in writing any member who has not paid dues by April 15.
-Failure to pay dues by April 15 shall result in automatic suspension of membership in the Association, and the Treasurer shall notify the member, the Editor of Publications, and the Association office of the suspension.
+The Treasurer shall notify in writing any member who has not paid dues within 45 days of the deadline.
+Failure to pay dues within this time frame shall result in automatic suspension of membership in the Association, and the Treasurer shall notify the member(s) of such.
+The Treasurer will report the list of individuals in the subsequent board meeting those accounts that have been suspended.
 Reinstatement within one year from the date of suspension may be accomplished by the payment of current and delinquent dues.
 After the period of one (1) year from the date of suspension, membership shall be considered lapsed and re-application for reinstatement for all classes of membership shall be necessary.

 ARTICLE IV.
 BOARD OF DIRECTORS

-1. Directors.
 The Board of Directors is the governing body of the Association which has authority and is responsible for the supervision, control and direction of the Association.

 No director’s service on the Board can be extended beyond the term limits as stated in 4a) with the exception of the individual elected President-Elect whose term may be extended to allow for completion of the three year rotation as President-Elect, President, and Past President.
+Ideally, the Junior Continuing Education Administrator will have been in this position for two years prior to taking on the roll of Continuing Education Administrator.

 The Student Representative shall be appointed by the Director of University Services for a one-year term.
 The Student Representative shall be a member in good standing of LSHA and of a Louisiana university NSSLHA Chapter.

-5. Vacancies.
 If for any reason, a vacancy occurs on the Board, the Board of Directors shall, by a majority, appoint a successor from the Full or Life membership to fill the position for the unexpired term as determined eligible (Article IV.3.).
 Individuals who have filled a Board vacancy and have served eighteen (18) months or longer in this manner will be eligible for regular Board membership in the following election for only a single three-year term.
 Individuals who have served less than eighteen (18) months will be eligible for regular Board membership and may serve two (2) consecutive three-year terms.

 The presence of a simple majority shall constitute a quorum, which shall include the President or the President-Elect who shall preside at every official meeting.